-Contains procedures to be used to respond to a BC event, critical incident or major incident, in or out of hours, which may affect the Council.
-The response plans will contain lists of services that are maintained out of hours and how to access them, as well as contact list and duty rotas.
+Contains procedures to be used in the Directorate's response to a BC event, critical incident or major incident, in or out of hours, to ensure that critical functions can be maintained or recovered within acceptable time scales.
+Response plans will contain lists of services that are maintained out of hours and how to access them, as well as contact list and duty rotas.